-Our original article on Craft Show etiquette continues to be one of our most popular articles so we thought we would expand on it and break it down a bit more to give you a really good look at what each category of craft show participator might look for from you.
-Here are our other etiquette articles:
+The original article on Craft Show etiquette continues to be a popular article so I thought I’d expand on it and break it down a bit more to give you a really good look at what each category of craft show participant might look for from you.

 If you’re wondering how to stay on other vendor’s good sides, below are some best practices when it comes to craft show etiquette: